emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/04-adding-a-puzzle.md

      },
      "direction": "Across",
      "length": 9,
-     "clue": "The smallest denomination of the native token on Axion."
+     "clue": "The smallest denomination of the native token on Fermi."
    },
    {
      "num": 5,